Projects

 ## Built-in projects

-Bootgly ships with several example projects in the `projects/` directory:
+Bootgly ships with example projects under `projects/`:

 | Project | Interface | Description |